inbo/git-course/README.md

 ## Introduction

+This is very nice first introduction to git.

 At INBO, people do write code and require version control.
 As `git` is not the most straightforward environment to work with for non-IT specialists, we try to define our own sub-ecosystem with relevant practices and an achievable workflow.

 In this repository, we collect the material for workshops and courses given by/for INBO people, but for other interested researchers/... as well.